chiranthancv95/BodyPix-Human-Body-Segmentation-/README.md

 # Human Body Segmentation
 ## Introduction
-This program uses the BodyPix module obtained from the tf-js repository.
+This program uses the BodyPix module obtained from the tf-js repository.<br/>
-When the bodypix.html is run, it gives out an object containing the values for discriminating each inidvidual part of the human body.
+When the abc.html is run, it gives out an object containing the values for discriminating each inidvidual part of the human body.
 The program can discriminate 24 parts of the human body.<br/>
 Part Id -	Part Name<br/>
 -1 -	(no body part)<br/>